 “Neighbors helping neighbors” is the focus of F.I.S.H., one of the island’s fantastic non-profit organizations providing a helping hand to those living, working or visiting Sanibel and Captiva Island.
-Through the F.I.S.H. food programs, workshops and services, the organization has a number of ways to get involved.
+Through the F.I.S.H. food programs, workshops and services, the organization has a number of ways to volunteer.
 Volunteers not only help at the F.I.S.H.
 Walk-In Center, but can also get involved in services and programs offered throughout the community.
 If you’re a “people person,” like me, you’ll enjoy these personal experiences and the chance to lend a helping hand.

 Visit the F.I.S.H of SanCap website for more information, or email firstname.lastname@example.org

 F.I.S.H Volunteers Checking In – Photo courtesy of F.I.S.H of SanCap

 Sanibel and Captiva’s center for the arts, BIG ARTS and Herb Strauss Theater, have been providing cultural enrichment on the islands for years and years and offer great ways to get involved in the community.
 Besides hosting a plethora of performances and visual arts events, BIG ARTS also participates in community educational classes and workshops, including painting, music, jewelry-making and more!
 Volunteers of BIG ARTS help make the experience one to remember.
 Help is needed for performances, as well as everyday office management and helping with workshop registration.
 My kids enjoy participating and performing at BIG ARTS, and none of it would be possible without the help of volunteers like you and me!

 For more information, visit the BIG ARTS website or call 239-395-0900.